Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Dunno exactly.
 Al called and said a, quote, *‘tidal wave of bullshit’* landed on them.
 She sounded *pissed."*

 *"Greeeaat."* Julian sighed to himself, then beckoned the Ten’Gewek over.
 "Fun’s over.
-Uh...I don’t know if this little ATV will be enough for these two."
+Uh...
+I don’t know if this little ATV will be enough for these two."

 "We borrowed this one from HEAT, don’t worry.
 This is the version they use in rhino and elephant conservation back on Earth.
 Also, it’s easier to hose down."